Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams: CONCLUSION

 \section{CONCLUSION}

 This paper proposes an intelligent intersection management system for mixed autonomy traffic streams, which comprehensively consists of algorithms for upper-level decision making and low-level vehicle planning and control.
-In the upper-level right of way allocation, the HPQ algorithm is designed according to the difference between CAVs and CHVs.
+In the upper-level right of way allocation, the HPQ algorithm is designed according to the difference between CAVs, CHVs, and HVs.
 Since CAVs can deal with intersection trajectory conflicts with the help of intelligent equipment, they are easier to obtain the right of way than CHVs.
 In the low-level vehicle planning and control for CAVs, four different control modes are designed, and the control execution is carried out through the model predictive controller.
 The application of the model predictive controller to the CAVs can realize the undisturbed switching of the control modes and satisfy the safety requirements of collision avoidance.
-Then the SUMO is used to verify the efficiency and superiority of the proposed HPQ algorithm which shows that HPQ algorithm outperforms the delay-time actuated traffic lights algorithm and the Hybrid AIM protocol by decreasing the average travel time by 5\% to 65\% for different traffic flows.
+Then SUMO is used to verify the efficiency and superiority of the proposed HPQ algorithm, which shows that the HPQ algorithm outperforms the delay-time actuated traffic lights algorithm and the Hybrid AIM protocol by decreasing the average travel time by 5\% to 65\% for different traffic flows.
 Moreover, the PreScan is used to conduct a microscopic simulation at the intersection, which verifies the safety and effectiveness of the proposed vehicle planning and control algorithm.
+Simulation results demonstrate that the proposed method can be effectively applied to large-scale traffic intersections with mixed traffic of CAVs, CHVs, and HVs, which effectively improves the intersection efficiency under the premise of ensuring traffic safety.
 The proposed unsignalized intersection management strategy is practical to be applied in the near future.

 For future practical application deployment, challenges such as communication delay, packet loss, and pedestrian intervention need to be further considered.
 The problem will be more complicated when other traffic participants such as pedestrians are considered, because the interaction behaviors at the intersections are very diverse.
 We will further study the intelligent intersection management strategy in the presence of pedestrians and cyclists, so that the strategy can be applied to various types of public intersections.